 The seven things you can to do help you be better at receiving feedback are:

-1 – Develop your emotional intelligence
+1 – Develop Your Emotional Intelligence

 The more understanding and control that you have of your own emotions, the more resilient you are and the more self aware you are.
-The more control and resilience you have, the less threatened you will be by difficult feedback.
+The more control and resilience you have, the less socially threatened you will be by difficult feedback.

 By remaining calm throughout the feedback process, you’ll be able to assess it and make choices about it more rationally.
 You will also be better at putting the person providing feedback at ease, so that they are better at delivering their messages.
 Luckily, there are some things that you can do to improve your emotional intelligence.

-2 – Learn how you react to feedback
+2 – Learn How You React to Feedback

 Observing, learning, being mindful of and reflecting on how you respond to feedback is an essential starting point.